Jonathan India Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective eight K/9, which ranks 25th in the league.

-- The Brewers have a 4.08 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA across all league pitching staffs (4.15).

-- The Brewers rank 25th in baseball in home runs given up (76 total, 1.3 per game).
+- Brewers pitchers combine to rank 25th in baseball in home runs allowed (77 total, 1.3 per game).

-- Rea (2-3 with a 4.89 ERA and 35 strikeouts in 42 1/3 innings pitched) makes the start for the Brewers, his ninth of the season.
+- The Brewers are sending Houser (1-1) to make his sixth start of the season.
+He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.

-- In his most recent time out on Sunday against the San Francisco Giants, the right-hander tossed six innings, allowing four earned runs while surrendering five hits.
+- In his last time out on Tuesday against the Toronto Blue Jays, the right-hander threw 4 1/3 innings, giving up six earned runs while surrendering 11 hits.

-- The 32-year-old has a 4.89 ERA and 7.4 strikeouts per nine innings in nine games this season, while giving up a batting average of .234 to his opponents.
+- The 30-year-old has an ERA of 4.07, with 6.3 strikeouts per nine innings, in five games this season.
+Opponents are hitting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.